Merengue in Norway

 First you separate the eggs, so that no yolk get mixed in with the whites.
 A trace of yolk will prevent the whites from forming a stable foam which is necessary to make a hard meringue.
 Use glass, copper or stainless steel mixing bowl - NO PLASTIC.

-Plastic bowls may retain a fat residue, which will prevent the egg whites from forming stable foam.
+Do not use a plastic bowl for beating the egg whites.
+A plastic bowl may retain a fat residue, which will prevent the egg whites from forming a stable foam.

 Preheat oven to 350F.
 (175°C.)